 We are a pioneer in the development of technology solutions that empower consumers to make informed healthcare saving and spending decisions.
-We have established a defensible leadership position in the HSA industry through our first-mover advantage, focus on innovation and differentiated capabilities.
-Our leadership position has been recognized by CDMR (2013), and is further evidenced by the doubling of our market share, from 4% in December 2010 to over 8% in January 2014, as noted by the 2013 Devenir HSA Research Report.

-Our position as an innovator is demonstrated by a series of transformative accomplishments, which we believe to be industry firsts, including:
+We have established a leadership position in the HSA industry through our first-mover advantage, focus on innovation and differentiated capabilities.
+Our position as an innovator is demonstrated by a series of transformative accomplishments, including:

-- 2003: Offered 24/7/365 live support from health saving and spending experts; - 2004: Published The Complete HSA Guidebook, a comprehensive reference now in its seventh edition; - 2005: Integrated an HSA into a health plan; - 2006: Authorized to act as an HSA custodian by the U.S. Department of the Treasury; - 2008: Integrated claims-driven price transparency tools; - 2009: Integrated HSAs with multiple health plans of a single large employer; - 2009: Delivered integrated wellness incentives through an HSA; - 2009: Partnered with a private health insurance exchange as its preferred HSA partner; - 2010: Integrated enrollment on a state health insurance exchange; - 2011: Integrated HSAs, HRAs, FSAs and investment accounts on one website; and - 2013: Delivered HSA-specific online investment advice.
+- 2003: Offered 24/7/365 live support from health saving and spending experts; - 2004: Published The Complete HSA Guidebook, a comprehensive reference now in its seventh edition; - 2005: Integrated an HSA into a health plan; - 2006: Authorized to act as an HSA custodian by the U.S. Department of the Treasury; - 2008: Integrated claims-driven price transparency tools; - 2009: Integrated HSAs with multiple health plans of a single large employer; - 2009: Delivered integrated wellness incentives through an HSA; - 2009: Partnered with a private health insurance exchange as its preferred HSA partner; - 2010: Integrated enrollment on a state health insurance exchange: - 2011: Integrated HSAs, HRAs, FSAs and investment accounts on one website; and - 2013: Delivered HSA-specific online investment advice.